sagemathinc/cocalc-doc/source/index.rst

 ..
-CoCalc Documentation documentation master file, created by sphinx-quickstart on Tue Oct 30 10:39:09 2018.
+CoCalc User Manual master file.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.
+   Main purpose is the root `toctree` directive.

-Welcome to CoCalc Documentation's documentation!
+Welcome to CoCalc's User Manual!
 ================================================

+This explains in depth how you can work productively on `CoCalc`_!

 .. toctree::
    :maxdepth: 2